 The M.A.T. and non-degree options are available for those in Middle Grades Education, Special Education, and the Secondary and P-12 education fields of biology, broad fields science, business, chemistry, economics, English, family and consumer sciences, geography, history, mathematics, physics, political science, and Spanish.
 (Those who hold a bachelor’s degree and are interested in Health and Physical Education, or Music Education certification must complete program requirements at the undergraduate level, rather than at the graduate-level.)

 Graduate: Initial Certification in Non-Teaching Fields

-Initial Certification in non-teaching fields such as Counselor Education and Instructional Technology require completion of the M.Ed. master’s degree; Educational Leadership and School Psychology require completion of the Ed.S. degree.
+Initial Certification in non-teaching fields such as Counselor Education, Instructional Technology and Tier I Educational Leadership require completion of the M.Ed. master’s degree; Tier II Educational Leadership and School Psychology require completion of the Ed.S. degree.

 Initial certification in Counselor Education and School Psychology cannot be completed as non-degree study.
-To pursue certification in Educational Leadership as a non-degree student, the applicant must possess at entry a master’s degree in any field and meet all other admission criteria for the Education Specialist in Educational Leadership program.
+To pursue certification in Tier I Educational Leadership as a non-degree student, the applicant must possess at entry a master’s degree or higher in any certification field and meet all other admission criteria.
+To pursue certification in Tier II Educational Leadership as a non-degree student, the applicant must possess at entry a specialist’s degree or higher in any certification field and have obtained Tier I Educational Leadership certification.
 To pursue certification in Instructional Technology as a non-degree student, the applicant must possess a master’s degree at entry and meet all other admission criteria for the Master of Education in Instructional Technology program.